kana800/sinlang/README.md

 - wrong syntax results in no meaning
 - In English(NL), correct syntax could also result in something meaningless. **We need to avoid this in programming**.
 - syntax impacts the semantics

+#### Terminals or Terminal Symbols

+- Base tokens of the language.
+For a programming language these can be
+    - keywords
+    - operators and other symbols
+    - the character that can be used in identifiers, numbers, or other program elements

+#### Nonterminals or Nonterminal Symbols

+- Represent pieces of the structure for a grammar.
+- For English these would include:
+    - noun
+    - verb
+    - noun phrase, verb phase
+- For Programming Language
+    - statements
+    - conditions
+    - subroutine

+#### Productions, or Production Rules

+- These are rules that make up the grammar.
+- They translate a nonterminal to a sequence of one or more nonterminals or terminals

+Example:
+- A sentence is a noun phrase followed by a verb phrase
+- A verb phrase is a verb or a verb followed by a noun phrase
+- A verb is one of list of words

+#### Expressing a Grammar

+##### Elements of BNF

+### Running

+I have set the `GenerateAst.cpp` in the `tools` directory; To build the `GenerateAst.cpp` You need to